librato/taxonomy/Part2/hosted/subscription/monoliths/data/sentry.md

  * The size in bytes of the 'X' field within each event

 ### Data Storage
-Internally Sentry server uses two data stores, one for time-series data and one key-value style store for events.
-Both of these data stores is configurable to use the back-end or in-memory db of your choosing.
-Details are available here: https://docs.getsentry.com/on-premise/server/nodestore/
+Internally Sentry server uses a few differetn data stores, one for time-series data, a key-value style store, and a Postgres instance.
+The two former data stores are configurable to use the back-end or in-memory db of your choosing.
+Details are available here:
+https://docs.getsentry.com/on-premise/server/nodestore/

 ### Analysis capabilities